Course (architecture)

 A course is a layer of the same unit running horizontally in a wall.
 It can also be defined as a continuous row of any masonry unit such as bricks, concrete masonry units (CMU), stone, shingles, tiles, etc.

 Coursed masonry construction arranges units in regular courses.
-Oppositely, coursed rubble masonry construction uses random uncut units, infilled with mortar or smaller stones.
+In contrast, coursed rubble masonry construction uses random uncut units, infilled with mortar or smaller stones.

 If a course is the horizontal arrangement, then a wythe is a continuous vertical section of masonry one unit in thickness.
 A wythe may be independent of, or interlocked with, the adjoining wythe(s).
 A single wythe of brick that is not structural in nature is referred to as a masonry veneer.